Pollution of the Mississippi River

 Flooding and Flood Control

 Efforts to control flooding while maximizing the river’s commercial potential have also had negative effects downstream, especially around New Orleans.
-In 1965 the Corps created the Mississippi River Gulf Outlet (MRGO), a direct channel giving commercial ships a shorter route from the city to the Gulf of Mexico.
-The channel had little impact on reducing ship traffic, but its presence led to considerable of marshes and wetlands south of the city.
+In 1965, the Corps created the Mississippi River Gulf Outlet (MRGO), a direct channel giving commercial ships a shorter route from the city to the Gulf of Mexico.
+The channel had little impact on reducing ship traffic, but its presence led to considerable erosion of marshes and wetlands south of the city.
 The impact was most noticeable when Hurricane Katrina hit in 2005.
 While the levees along the Mississippi were not breached, the surge from the Gulf traveled up the MRGO and over terrain bereft of natural barriers, causing breaches in flood walls of canals leading off the river into urban areas.
 Waters inundated New Orleans, creating one of the worst natural disasters in the history of the United States.
+The MRGO was permanently closed in 2009.

 Bibliography

 Anfinson, John O. The River We Have Wrought.
-Minneapolis: University of Minnesota Press, 2003.
+U of Minnesota P, 2003.

 Fischer, Katherine.
 Dreaming the Mississippi.
-Columbia: University of Missouri Press, 2006.
+U of Missouri P, 2006.

 Fremling, Calvin R. Immortal River: The Upper Mississippi in Ancient and Modern Times.
-Madison: University of Wisconsin Press, 2005.
+U of Wisconsin P, 2005.

-Hilliard, Sam B., ed.
+Hilliard, Sam B., editor.
 Man and Environment in the Lower Mississippi Valley.
-Baton Rouge: Louisiana State University School of Geoscience, 1978.
+Louisiana State University School of Geoscience, 1978.